hannesm/platform-blog/Signing-the-opam-repository.md

-If we don't want to have this processed on the publicly visible host serving the repository, we'll need a mechanism to fetch the repository, and submit the annotated `signed` tag back to the repository server.
+If we don't want to have this processed on the publicly visible host serving the repository, we'll need a mechanism to fetch the repository, and submit the `signed` tag back to the repository server.

 Doing this through mirage unikernels would be cool, and provide good isolation.
 We could imagine running this process regularly:

 - fetch changes from the repository's git (GitHub)
 - check for consistency (linearity)
-- generate and sign the annotated `signed` tag
+- generate and sign the `signed` tag
 - push tag back to the release repository

 ### Travis